 - Research fellow in geospatial science, Nottingham Geospatial Institute, University of Nottingham.

-- Honorary Lecturer, Liverpool University Online Programs.
+- Honorary Lecturer in MSc IT, Liverpool University Online Programs.

 - Artificial Intelligence: Fuzzy Logic Systems, Uncertainty Decision Making.

 - Unstructured and semi-structured information models, Linked Data, Semantic Web & RDF